You could be eligible to receive the Age Pension as well as your super in retirement, so it's important to understand how they work together.

 How superannuation affects the Age Pension

-There are three main income sources you could rely on once you stop working – superannuation, personal savings and investments, and the Age Pension.
+There are 3 main income sources you could rely on once you stop working – super, personal savings and investments, and the Age Pension.
 Understanding how they work together is necessary to make sure you can live the lifestyle you want in retirement.
-Different income source combinations, as well as eligibility requirements, can affect the amount of money you receive.
+Different income source combinations, as well as eligibility requirements, can affect the amount of money you get.

 How you decide to access your super in retirement can also affect your Age Pension rate.
 Your super balance is taken into account by Centrelink when calculating your Age Pension amount and withdrawing a lump sum could affect your payments and have tax implications.

-You may be able to increase your Age Pension payments (if eligible) by using some of your super to purchase a Lifetime Pension, because of how it is treated in Centrelink's income and assets tests.
-Lifetime Pension creates an income for your life or your spouse's life, with money-back protection, so you get at least your purchase price in payments or a death benefit.
+You may be able to increase your Age Pension payments (if eligible) by using some of your super to open a Lifetime Pension, because of how it's treated in Centrelink's income and assets tests.
+Our Lifetime Pension creates an income for your life or your spouse's life, with money-back protection, so you get at least your purchase price in payments or a death benefit.

-In addition, moving your superannuation to a Retirement Income account can turn your savings into an income stream that complements your Age Pension payments while continuing to invest your money.
-With flexible payment options and a focus on strong long-term investment performance, a Retirement Income account can help you maximise your retirement savings.
+Also, moving your super to a Retirement Income account can turn your savings into an income stream that complements your Age Pension payments while continuing to invest your money.
+With flexible payment options and a focus on long-term investment performance, a Retirement Income account can help you maximise your retirement savings.

 Check if you're eligible for the Age Pension